Arches Cluster

-The Arches Cluster is the densest known star cluster in the Milky Way, about 100 light-years from its center in the constellation Sagittarius (The Archer), 25,000 light-years from Earth.
+The Arches Cluster is one of the densest star clusters in the Milky Way, about 100 light-years from its center in the constellation Sagittarius (The Archer), 25,000 light-years from Earth.
 Its discovery was reported by Nagata et al. in 1995, and independently by Cotera et al. in 1996.

 Due to extremely heavy optical extinction by dust in this region, the cluster is obscured in the visual bands, and is observed in the X-ray, infrared and radio bands.
+It is therefore classified as an infrared cluster.
 It contains approximately 135 young, very hot stars that are many times larger and more massive than the Sun, plus many thousands of less massive stars.

 The star cluster is estimated to be around two and a half million years old.
 Although larger and denser than the nearby Quintuplet Cluster, it appears to be slightly younger.
-Only stars earlier and more massive than O5 have evolved away from the main sequence while the Quintuplet Cluster includes a number of hot supergiants as well as a red supergiant and three luminous blue variables.
+Only stars earlier and more massive than O5 have evolved away from the main sequence, while the Quintuplet Cluster includes a number of hot supergiants as well as a red supergiant and three luminous blue variables.

 The most prominent members of the Arches Cluster are hot emission line stars: thirteen Wolf–Rayet stars, all massive hydrogen-rich types; and eight class O hypergiants.
 One of these is an eclipsing binary with a Wolf–Rayet primary and a class O supergiant secondary.
 X-ray emission from the cluster suggests that many other members are also in close binary systems with two hot luminous members, but there is little evidence of the evolution of these stars being affected by binary mass exchange.
 The spectral classes and their properties merge smoothly from the main sequence to normal class O giants and supergiants, to class O hypergiants, to the presumed most evolved Wolf–Rayets.
 One star is intermediate between WN8–9h and O4–6 Ia^{+}.
 There are no cooler evolved stars.